-The first step is to eliminate the decayed part of the tooth and try to fill the area on and around the tooth to replace the decay.
-We can also use fillings to help repair broken or cracked teeth and those that have worn down from such actions as tooth-grinding and nail biting.
+The first step is to remove the decayed part of the tooth and fill the area on and around the tooth.
 In the actual process of cavity treatment, pain can be kept to a minimum with a local anaesthetic.

-The next step will involve using a drill, laser or air abrasion instrument to remove the tooth decay.
+This step will often involve using a drill, laser or air abrasion instrument to remove the tooth decay.
 What instrument is used will be determined by where and how much tooth decay there is.
-We will need to probe the area to ensure that there is no tooth decay remaining.

 The next stage is preparing the space to accept a filling by thoroughly cleaning the cavity of unwanted bacteria and debris.
 If the decay was found close to the root, we may need to fit a liner to help offer protection to the nerve.
 This might be made of composite resin or glass ionomer.

 There are a variety of filling types available, but many of our patients prefer tooth coloured white fillings as they can seem more aesthetically pleasing.
-They do take longer to fit as they are applied in layers.
-After all the tooth decay has been removed and the area cleaned, we will start to apply the layers of the tooth-coloured material.
+After the tooth decay has been removed and the area cleaned, we will start to apply the layers of the tooth-coloured material.

 As each layer is fitted into place we will use a special light to “cure” or harden it.
 As soon as we think that sufficient layers have been applied we will trim and shape the dental fillings until they match the size and shape of adjacent teeth.